Panelista-Output/panelista-articles/content/en/lantmannen-and-panelista.md

 +++
 ## Lantmännen

-Lantmännen is an agricultural cooperative and Northern Europe’s leader in agriculture, machinery, bioenergy and food products.
+Lantmännen is an agricultural cooperative and Northern Europe’s leader in agriculture, machinery, bioenergy, and food products.
 Lantmännen is owned by 20 000 Swedish farmers and operates the entire value chain from field to fork.
-With Panelista they creeated the panel _Lantmännen's Ambassadors_ to engage young farmers and understand their needs.
+With Panelista they created the panel _Lantmännen's Ambassadors_ to engage young farmers and understand their needs.

 _We at Panelista interviewed Jenny Andrén and Cathrine Hannell, Owner Relations at Lantmännen._